algolia/docsearch-website/docs/faq.md

 - Makes sure you are not filtering on the search by wrongly using `facetFilters`.
 [See here for more details]10].
 - Make sure that an other indexed page references the page missing thanks to a hyperlink tag `<a/>`.
 - Make sure you are [providing a compliant sitemap from the configuration]11] and that it references the page.

 ## Can I know when the next crawl will happen?

 No you can't.
 You should be aware that we made every crawls in a day.
-The position of your crawl in the queue is the inverse of the lexicographic order of your `index_name` amongs the whole list of featured website.
+The position of your crawl in the queue is the lexicographic order of your `index_name` amongs the whole list of featured website.

-If none of the previous points help, you can contact our support.
+If none of the previous points help, you [can contact our support][1].

 [1]: mailto:docsearch@algolia.com
 [2]: https://www.algolia.com/